yeeshue99/thoughtful-assessment/README.md

 code .
 # or open the repository in GitHub Codespaces from the repo page
 ```
-- to open the project in codespaces, press .
+- To open the project in codespaces, press .

 ### Running the code
 Run the demo: